IBM/slack-wrench/packages/jest-bolt-receiver/README.md

 ### Sending Events

 We recommend you use [@slack-wrench/fixtures](../fixtures) to generate and send events.
-That way, you can easily generate fixtures and have as global overrides and customizing payloads.
+That way, you can easily generate fixtures, set global overrides, and customize payloads.
 Check its documentation for details.

 Send an event to bolt: